 If a Group A or Group B deferred participant (not yet receiving a pension benefit) dies, the spousal survivor benefit is 50% of the normal accrued pension, payable at the participant's eligibility date.
 However, the surviving spouse can elect an earlier actuarially equivalent benefit.

 11. Postretirement Survivor Benefits

-All Groups except Option-Eligible Participants Prior to June 30, 2017:
+All Groups except Option-Eligible Participants: